demirtasdurmus/todo-quill/README.md

 - Write TypeScript for all new code
 - Use the design system for styling
 - Test on both light and dark themes
+- Test in both English and Turkish languages
+- Use the granular component architecture for new UI elements
 - Ensure accessibility features are maintained
 - Follow Expo Router conventions for new screens
+- Add translations for all user-facing text
+- Use type-safe translation keys with nested dot notation

 ## 📄 License